go-bears/summer-of-code/blog/_posts/2016-10-12-Hackbright.md

  *   Also sending thanks to: Alex, Matt, Leo, Raul, Mint, Monique, AJ, Kevin and Gabriel

- This list is by no way comprehensive.
-We might have missed your name here but we did appreciate your spirit and your kindess.
+ This list is by no ways comprehensive.
+We might have missed your name here, but we did appreciate your spirit and your kindess.